Columbus Misdemeanor Defense Lawyers

-At Bowen, Scranton, & Olsen, LLC, we are committed to providing exceptional defense for those facing misdemeanor charges.
-Our attorneys bring a wealth of experience and a successful track record in obtaining favorable outcomes for our clients.
+At Bowen, Scranton, & Olsen, LLC, we are committed to providing exceptional defense for those facing misdemeanor charges, including misdemeanor OVI.
+Our misdemeanor defense lawyers bring a wealth of experience and a successful track record in obtaining favorable outcomes for our clients.
 Our background as former prosecutors gives us a unique perspective and understanding of Ohio laws and court procedures, which we leverage to benefit our clients.

 Why You Need A Skilled Misdemeanor Defense Attorney